 Candidate to be re-elected

 Previously, Cope was Director of SmartCapital Special Projects at the Ottawa Centre for Research and Innovation (OCRI) where he held the additional titles of Executive Director of EduNET and Executive Director of ORCnet.
-EduNET was a not-for-profit partnership of Carleton University, the University of Ottawa, La Cité collégiale and OCRI, while ORCnet is a grass-roots organization of rural champions, supported by the City to aggregate broadband demand in Ottawa's rural communities.
+EduNET was a not-for-profit partnership of Carleton University, the University of Ottawa, La Cité collégiale and OCRI.
+ORCnet was a grass-roots organization of rural champions, supported by the City to aggregate broadband demand in Ottawa's rural communities.

-Chris joined NCF's Board in the spring of 2001 and was elected as NCF's President and Chairman of the Board by his fellow Directors in April that year.
-He continues to serve in this position until the present.
+Chris joined NCF's Board in the spring of 2001.
+He was elected as NCF's President and Chairman of the Board by his fellow Directors in April of 2001 and continued to serve in this position until the present.